5 Ways to Save on Your Next Flight

 However, traveling in the off-season is usually cheaper — and as a bonus, hotel rates are typically cheaper, too.
 (Though be warned, the off-season is also when hotels and vacation destinations typically do any refurbishing because fewer people are there.)
 Just remember, what's considered "off-season" varies based on your destination.
 For example, while summer is a busy season for many tourist destinations, Las Vegas is quieter during that time due to the intense desert heat.

 You'll want to pick the right day to travel, too.
 Again, the goal is to fly when fewer people are traveling, which means you'll benefit from lower fares and fewer crowds.
 The best days are typically Tuesday, Wednesday, and Saturday (with Thursday being a toss-up).
-All of the travel search engines we mentioned above will check for cheaper days to travel — and if your schedule is flexible, it can be well worth shifting your plans a day or two.
+Google Flights and Hipmunk will check for cheaper days to travel — and if your schedule is flexible, it can be well worth shifting your plans a day or two.
 Less desirable hours of the day can be cheaper as well, like extremely early morning and extremely late evening.

 And Pick the Right Time to Book